MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

    - Review the list of available entities and attributes in the **Add to Rule** pane and select the **+** icon next to the attribute to add.
 Choose if you want to add the attribute to an existing rule or use it to create a new rule.
    - Type the name of the attribute in the rule section to see matching suggestions.

 1. Choose the operators to specify the matching values of the condition.
 Attribute can have one of four data types as value: numerical, string, date, or Boolean.
 Depending on the data type of the attribute, different operators are available to specify the condition.
-For B2B segments, two special operators are available to include potential hierarchies between the ingested accounts.
+For segments with business accounts, two special operators are available to include potential hierarchies between the ingested accounts.
 Use the *child of* and *parent of* operators to include related accounts.

 1. Select **Add condition** to add more conditions to a rule.
 To create a rule under the current rule, select **Add sub-rule**.